Whirlpool: In literature and popular culture

 Besides Poe and Verne, another literary source is of the 1500s, Olaus Magnus, a Swedish bishop, who had stated that a maelstrom more powerful than the one written about in the Odyssey sucked in ships, which sank to the bottom of the sea, and even whales were pulled in.
 Pytheas, the Greek historian, also mentioned that maelstroms swallowed ships and threw them up again.

 The monster Charybdis of Greek mythology was later rationalized as a whirlpool, which sucked entire ships into its fold in the narrow coast of Sicily, a disaster faced by navigators.

 During the 8th century, Paul the Deacon, who had lived among the Belgii, described tidal bores and the maelstrom for a Mediterranean audience unused to such violent tidal surges:

 Three of the most notable literary references to the Lofoten Maelstrom date from the nineteenth century.
 The first is a short story by Edgar Allan Poe named "A Descent into the Maelström" (1841).
-The second is 20,000 Leagues Under the Sea (1870), a novel by Jules Verne.
+The second is Twenty Thousand Leagues Under the Seas (1870), a novel by Jules Verne.
 At the end of this novel, Captain Nemo seems to commit suicide, sending his Nautilus submarine into the Maelstrom (although in Verne's sequel Nemo and the Nautilus were seen to have survived).
 The "Norway maelstrom" is also mentioned in Herman Melville's Moby-Dick.